Robin-code01/SCP-Archives/README.md

 - **RESTful API:** `/api/command` endpoint processes terminal commands and returns JSON responses for frontend consumption.
 - **Error Handling:** Custom apology pages for user-friendly error messages.
 - **Responsive Design:** Modern UI with Bootstrap and custom styles for a seamless experience across devices.

 ---

+## Web Scraping for SCP Content

+A significant part of this project involved web scraping to populate the `scp.db` database with authentic SCP articles.
+Using Python libraries such as `requests` and `BeautifulSoup`, I developed scripts to automatically fetch SCP entries from the official SCP Foundation website.
+The scraper was designed to extract relevant fields, including the SCP ID, classification, custom styles, and the full HTML content of each article.
+Special care was taken to preserve the original formatting, embedded media, and any unique CSS used in the articles, ensuring that the entries would render accurately within the terminal interface.
+The scraping process also included error handling for missing or malformed articles and mechanisms to avoid overloading the source website.
+This automated approach allowed for a rich, up-to-date archive of SCP entries, making the browsing experience within the app both comprehensive and immersive.

+---